oden-lang/oden-lang.github.io/about.md

 * A "Go backend" for Scheme or Clojure.
 There's no compatibility with any existing LISP, or any other language for that matter.
 * A Haskell-clone.
+* Macros.
+Might be considered in the future, but not a focus for now.